How to identify what qualifies as a large purchase on a credit card

 Once your purchase is on the card, you’ll need a plan to pay it off.
 That could be paying a certain amount each month toward your card until it's paid off or planning on making a large payment if you have an influx of income—like a tax refund—on the horizon.

 When making a purchase that you can’t pay off within one billing cycle, you might want to use a credit card with a low interest rate.
-If possible, you may be able to find an introductory APR credit card offer, allowing you to put the purchase on the card without paying interest for a specific period.
+If possible, you may be able to find an introductory annual percentage rate (APR) credit card offer, allowing you to put the purchase on the card without paying high interest for a specific period.

 In summary

-There are benefits to putting a large purchase on your credit card.
+There are potential benefits to putting a large purchase on your credit card.
 They may include accumulating rewards points, purchase protections and building up your credit score.
 However, these may only be beneficial if you have a plan to pay off your purchase.
-Large purchases that cannot be paid off within a billing cycle can accrue interest.
-If your purchase is large enough to skew your credit utilization ratio, you may want to call your card issuer to give them a heads up on the transaction.
-This may be helpful to ensure a smooth purchase that isn’t flagged by your card issuer.
+If you aren’t able to pay off a large purchase within a billing cycle, note that it may accrue interest.